thangam08/R-Programming/README.md

 ⚡ Fun fact:
 I can turn raw numbers into insightful stories, and I love exploring datasets to uncover hidden trends!

+this documents are my analysis documents which i have been done using R studio using different packages
 <!---
 thangam08/thangam08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.